Do Dehumidifiers Prevent Mold?

 Your home’s relative humidity, which is humidity in the air that is present versus what could be present, needs to remain at or below 45 to 50% to inhibit mold growth.
 Dehumidifiers monitor and control moisture levels, preventing the conditions that those pesky spores love.
 Especially if you live in a naturally humid location, they can be your go-to for maintaining a mold-free house.

 Start by checking your home’s humidity with a hygrometer.
 You can also look for signs of humidity, such as moisture and condensation.
 If the moisture in your home seems excessive, consider investing in the cost of a whole-home dehumidifier.
 A few smaller ones may help control the situation, but not as effectively as a system would in most cases.
-Your best bet is to contact an HVAC technician to install a whole-home dehumidifier.
+Your best bet is to contact an HVAC technician near you to install a whole-home dehumidifier.

 Will a Dehumidifier Kill Mold Spores?